Israel: Benjamin Netanyahu pleads not guilty in corruption trial | DW | 08.02.2021

 Protesters demonstrate against Israeli Prime Minister Benjamin Netanyahu as he attends a hearing in his corruption trial in Jerusalem

-Israeli Prime Minister Benjamin Netanyahu pleaded not guilty on Monday as his trial on corruption charches resumed just weeks before national elections.
+Israeli Prime Minister Benjamin Netanyahu pleaded not guilty on Monday as his trial on corruption charges resumed just weeks before the national elections in which he hopes to extend his 12-year rule.

 The 71-year-old leader officially entered his plea to charges of fraud, breach of trust and accepting bribes in three corruption cases.